 A 5-part blog entry

 Up until last Monday, our Literacy Training Service (LTS) sessions consisted of seminars and activities.
 When I entered the classroom last Monday, though, the set-up baffled me.
 Our relatively large classroom was suddenly divided into smaller sections, with chairs and tables being set-up facing different directions.
 I doubled-back and checked if I had accidentally walked in on the wrong classroom, but I got the right one.
 Was there an event that coincided with our class?
 Were classes cancelled for the day and I had just forgotten to check my e-mail?
-Fortunately though one of the people setting up - my professors - sees me and with an amusing expression invites me in.
+Fortunately though one of the people setting up - my professors - sees me and with an amusing expression invites me in."Pick a spot," she urges me.
+I look closer at the room and quickly figure out that the room has been divided into three smaller sections, creating a simulation of classrooms.
+I chose one and sat down on one of the already-set chairs.

 As my equally-confused classmates eventually came in and chose their own spot in their own "classroom", one of the women setting up approached each of us with a roll of masking tape and a marker, asking our names and making name tags for everyone.